 Some government transfers are relatively consistent from year to year however, the City occasionally receives one-time funding typically for infrastructure projects which will cause this ratio to fluctuate.
-The decrease in this ratio from 2019 to 2020 was the result of funding in 2019 related to the South East Kelowna Irrigation District (SEKID) project that had concluded by 2020.
+There is a slight decrease in this ratio from 2020 to 2021 which is a result of Government transfers increasing 4% but revenues increasing 8%.